galenseilis/old_blog/_tabs/about.md

 Northern Health (Nov 2022 - present)

-- (2023) Used Bayesian interrupted time series analysis to estimate the cumulative causal impact of surgery completion in Northern Health.
+- (2023) Used Bayesian interrupted time series analysis to estimate the cumulative causal impact of COVID-19 on surgery completion in Northern Health.
 - (2023 - present) Developing Mjölnir, a highly interpretable machine learning model enhanced with causal assumptions and conformal prediction.
 - (2023) Counterfactual causal inference of demand for future implementation of MRI breast cancer screening services in Northern Health.
 My analysis also included adoption curve scenarios for the service.
 - (2023) Reviewed conference abstracts.